sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

-It was decided that this rocket would use a bang-bang tank pressurization system, where instead of a regulator, solenoid valves would be switched on-and-off really quickly to flow helium into the fuel tanks.
+It was decided that this rocket would use a bang-bang tank pressurization system, where instead of a regulator, solenoid valves would be switched on and off quickly to flow helium into the fuel tanks.
 This made Avionics a critical system of the rocket.

 As work on BZB slowed down, [Taylor Duchinski](https://www.duchinskiprojects.com/cms-avionics) and I got started working on the avionics for CMS.
 On his website, you'll find an incredible amount of detail on the CMS's electronics.
-The picture of the board above is designed by him.
+The picture of the board above was designed by him.

 As the (other) avionics lead and CS student, I'll be focusing on the system